At NST Law, we are dedicated to helping injured individuals and their families get the justice and compensation they deserve.

 Jones Act lawsuits for personal injury or death must be brought within three (3) years of the date of injury, or the claim will be barred forever.
 Maritime companies must follow strict federal guidelines, which makes it critical to contact an attorney as soon as possible to begin documenting evidence and developing your case.
 If you are injured working at sea or on a ship, you should contact a Jones Act attorney immediately to discuss your legal rights.

 If you or a loved one has been hurt working offshore or on a vessel, the Jones Act attorneys at Nahon, Saharovich & Trotz can help you explore your options.
 Our trial attorneys serve victims and their families throughout Tennessee, as well as in Arkansas, Kentucky, Mississippi, and Missouri.
 Many of our clients have come from cities such as Memphis, Nashville, Knoxville, Chattanooga, Jonesboro, Little Rock, Jackson, Meridian, Tupelo, Columbus, Grenada, Starkville, Oxford, Hayti, and Caruthersville.
-Call our office at 800-LAW-4004 or complete our online form to set up a free consultation.
+Call our office at 800-529-4004 or complete our online form to set up a free consultation.
 No matter your situation, NST is the way to go.